0mpty/hackthebox-writeups/hackthebox/reversing/HILLarious/README.md

 ## 1. Initial Analysis (Ghidra)

 Opening the encrypter in Ghidra, we see how the encrypter check the input command is correct.
-Pass the check and you in the main function.
+Passing the check you are in the main function.

 ![Ghidra Analysis](screenshots/main_function.png)